7 Activities to Make This Holiday Season the Best Ever

 3. Go Towards The Light(s)

 Fairfax County is home to two of the region's most glorious light shows that have fast become traditions for locals to attend.
-The mesmerizing Meadowlark Walk of Lights (at Meadowlark Botanical Gardens in Vienna) takes you on a lighted trail through a holiday fantasy land from mid-November through early January.
+Named the #1 Botanical Garden with Wow-Factor Winter Transformations by Fodors, Meadowlark Walk of Lights (at Meadowlark Botanical Gardens in Vienna) takes you on a lighted trail through a holiday fantasy land from mid-November through early January.
 But if relaxing in the heated warmth of a vehicle is more your thing, then head to the ultimate holiday drive through at the Bull Run Festival of Lights (at Bull Run Regional Park in Centreville).
-Be sure to stop at the Holiday Village at the end of the route for some s'mores, children's activities and holiday merchandise.

 4. A "Washington" Christmas

 Visit George Washington's estate and experience Christmas at Mount Vernon!
-From November 27 to January 6 the holidays are full of delight at George Washington's estate.
-Enjoy candlelight tours of the Mansion, a dazzling display of fireworks (December 18 and 19) set to Christmas music, dancing, fire-side caroling, Aladdin the Christmas camel, and so much more.
-Also on November 27, 28; December 4,5; and on December 20, you can enjoy Mount Vernon by Candlelight where you'll find candlelit character-guided tours of the first and second floors of the Mansion, 18th-century dancing, and fireside caroling.
+From November 25 to January 6 the holidays are full of delight at George Washington's estate.
+Enjoy candlelight tours of the Mansion, a dazzling display of fireworks (December 16 and 17) set to Christmas music, dancing, fire-side caroling, Aladdin the Christmas camel, and so much more.
+Also on November 25, 26; and December 2,3,10,11, and 18 you can enjoy Mount Vernon by Candlelight where you'll find candlelit character-guided tours of the first and second floors of the Mansion, 18th-century dancing, and fireside caroling.
 On the final stop of the Mansion tour, guests will hear about Washingtons' holiday cooking and see a reproduction of Martha Washington's Great Cake.

 5. Shop Like A Boss